eviltester/observatron/README.md

 To use:

 - Click the red button [Engage the Observatron] to start
-- you might need to refresh the page at the moment
 - the button will turn green
 - Click the green button [Disengage the observatron] to finish